 interface BlastRadius {

-dependencyDepth: number; // count of downstream consumers
+dependencyDepth: number; // downstream consumer count

 timeProximity: number; // days until conflict materializes